-Five Senses Writing Activity Preparation:
+Five Senses ESL Activity Preparation:

 Pick up some chocolate from your local convenience store.
 Those small individually wrapped pieces of chocolate usually work best for most scenarios.

-Five Senses Writing Activity Guidelines:
+Five Senses ESL Activity Guidelines:

 Model the first sense on the list for them to complete the first category.
 Unwrap the chocolate.
 If the first sense on the list is “smell,” then demonstrate the task by smelling the chocolate in your hand.

 By the end, the students will have compiled an extensive list of descriptive words and phrases for how chocolate appeals to their five senses.
-Remember to make sure that the last sense that they describe is about how the chocolate TASTES.
+Furthermore, make sure that the last sense that they describe is about how the chocolate TASTES.

-To complete the five senses writing activity, have the class write a descriptive paragraph about chocolate using the lists that were compiled during the activity.
+Finally, to complete the five senses writing activity, have the class write a descriptive paragraph about chocolate using the lists that were compiled during the activity.
 Assign it for homework if you run out of time.

 Follow-Up ESL Activities:

-As an extension to the lesson, you could do a similar activity with a beverage, like instant coffee or tea.
+As an extension to the lesson, you could do a similar activity with a beverage, like coffee or tea.
 Students could use anything that they have in their bag or supply them with something to describe.